 Tehran has set a deadline of July 7 for European leadership to define new terms for the deal, but with increased tensions between the Middle Eastern nation and the U.S., it is hard to determine whether or not Iran will uphold the agreement.
 Trump has been criticizing the Iranian government in a series of tweets, at one point even describing Zarif as "genocidal," which has several countries around the world worried.

-And now, Foreign Minister Zarif has claimed that Iran will not negotiate with the United States unless it shows “respect” for the country, according to CNN.
-In an exclusive interview, Zarif said that President Trump is “playing a very, very dangerous game” by deciding to increase its military presence in the Middle East.
+And now, Foreign Minister Zarif has claimed that Iran will not negotiate with the United States unless it shows "respect" for the country, according to CNN.
+In an exclusive interview, Zarif said that President Trump is "playing a very, very dangerous game" by deciding to increase its military presence in the Middle East."Having all these military assets in a small area is in of itself prone to accidents," Zarif said, in reference to the U.S.'s decision to send the USS Abraham Lincoln carrier strike group -- as well as a bomber task force -- to the Gulf.

 "We acted in good faith.
 We are not willing to talk to people who have broken their promises," Zarif told CNN.